-The Apostle forewarns the church, not only of the certainty of such perils, and of their character, but also of their manner of approach.
+The Apostle forewarns the Church, not only of the certainty of such perils, and of their character, but also of their manner of approach.
 On one occasion he said, "For I know this, that after my departing shall grievous wolves enter in among you, not sparing the flock.
 [Such were the great and destructive papal powers.]
 Also of your own selves shall men arise, speaking perverse things to draw away disciples after them."
-(Acts 20:29, 30.)
-Some of these Paul and the early church encountered in that day.
-Paul was often in perils among false brethren who, concerning the faith, had made shipwreck, and who greatly withstood his words-his efforts to build up the church in the most holy faith.
+(Acts 20:29,30.)
+Some of these Paul and the early Church encountered in that day.
+Paul was often in perils among false brethren who, concerning the faith, had made shipwreck, and who greatly withstood his words --his efforts to build up the Church in the most holy faith.
 (2 Cor.
 11:26; 1 Tim.
 1:19; 2 Tim.
 4:14-17.)

-He shows also that from such false brethren, brethren who have erred from the truth and become teachers of false doctrine, will come the church's greatest peril in these last times.
+And he shows that from such false brethren, brethren who have erred from the truth and become teachers of false doctrine, will come the Church's greatest peril in these last times.
 (2 Tim.
 2:16-18; 3:5.)
-And in order that we might recognize and beware of them, he very minutely described them, though the clear significance of the warning is somewhat beclouded by a faulty translation, which reads as follows:-- clouded by a faulty translation, which reads as follows:---"For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy,\ trucebreakers, false accusers, incontinent, fierce, despisers of those that are good; traitors, heady. highminded, lovers of pleasure more than lovers of God; having a form of godliness, but denying the power thereof; ever learning, and never able to come to the knowledge of the truth."
+And in order that we might recognize and beware of them, he very minutely described them, though the clear significance of the warning is somewhat beclouded by a faulty translation, which reads as follows:--

+"For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy,\ truce-breakers, false accusers, incontinent, fierce, despisers of those that are good; traitors, heady, highminded, lovers of pleasure more than lovers of God; having a form of godliness, but denying the power thereof; ever learning, and never able to come to the knowledge of the truth."
-The description as here translated, the reader will observe, is incongruous; for men of such villainous character could

-\ The Sinaitic, the oldest and most reliable MS., omits the words, "without natural affection," they being no part of the original text have no form of godliness.
-Read the description again and consider-How could a proud, covetous, boastful blasphemer, a truce-breaker, a false accuser, incontinent and fierce, a despiser of those that are good, a heady, highminded, pleasure-loving traitor, have any form of godliness whatever, or deceive any one in this respect.
+The description as here translated, the reader will observe, is incongruous; for men of such villainous character could have no form of godliness.
+Read the description again and consider --How could a proud, covetous, boastful blasphemer, a truce-breaker, a false accuser, incontinent and fierce, a despiser of those that are good, a heady, highminded, pleasure-loving traitor, have any form of godliness whatever, or deceive any one in this respect.
 Such a fierce character and bold blasphemer could not possibly palm himself off as a child of God; nor would he attempt it.
-The fact is that our translator did not fully comprehend the Apostle's language, and in rendering it into English they put the heaviest possible construction upon the Greek words, and thus the picture of these persons is overdrawn.
+The fact is that our translators did not fully comprehend the Apostle's language, and in rendering it into English they put the heaviest possible construction upon the Greek words, and thus the picture of these persons is overdrawn.
 Thus, for instance, the Greek word here rendered "blasphemers" (verse 3) is blasphemos, which signifies one speaking injuriously or an evil-speaker.
-Now, judging merely by the word, regardless of the context, we would not know whether in this instance the evil speaking is carried to the extent of revilings or not; but as it stands related to the context-in view of the after statement that these have a form of godliness (verse 5), though lacking its real power-we must conclude that those milder or more subtle forms of evil-speaking, which would be consistent with hypocritical forms of godliness, are referred to, and therefore that our English word blaspheme, though it means evil-speaking, is too strong a term by which here to translate the Greek word blasphemos; for the full and generally understood significance of the English word blaspheme is-"To speak of the Supreme Being in terms of impious irreverence, to revile or speak reproachfully of God, Christ, or the holy Spirit-to speak wickedly of, to utter abuse or calumny against, to speak reproachfully of."-Webster.
-So, also the word apeathes, rendered "disobedient," signifies not persuaded; and the expression "disobedient to parents"
+Now, judging merely by the word, regardless of the context, we would not know whether in this instance the evil speaking is carried to the extent of revilings or not: but as it stands related to the context--in view of the after statement that these have a form of godliness (verse 5), though lacking its real power--we must conclude that those milder or more subtle forms of evil-speaking, which would be consistent with hypocritical forms of godliness, are referred to, and therefore that our English word blaspheme, though it means evil-speaking, is too strong a term by which here to translate the Greek word blasphemos; for the full and generally understood significance of the English word blaspheme is--"To speak of the Supreme Being in terms of impious irreverence, to revile or speak reproachfully of God, Christ, or the Holy Spirit--to speak wickedly of, to utter abuse or calumny against, to speak reproachfully of."--Webster.
+So also the word apeithes, rendered "disobedient,"